AbhijitBiradar/HTTP-Status-Codes/README.md

 The 502 Bad Gateway response code means that the server received an invalid response while working as a gateway to handle the response.

+502 Bad Gateway, the server was acting as a gateway or proxy and received an invalid response from the upstream server.

 ### HTTP Status Code 503: “The server is unavailable to handle this request right now.”